All Episodes

 But I have to think the people that own teams and run the league really don't want people speculating about whether there's rampant cheating.

-Uh, particularly this league, the NFL, was the pinnacle of professional sports.
+Particularly, this league, the NFL, was the pinnacle of professional sports.

-It was at the top of the mountain, it was, and still is.
+It was at the top of the mountain.

 So we'll see.

-It's just it's just kind of um it's unfortunate.
+It's just kind of, it's unfortunate.

 Here's Bill Roden.

-Well, the worst thing about it is that a guy who's on top of the world, who seems to have everything great family, a legacy, Super Bowl, still feels so much pressure and the need to cheat.
+Well, the worst thing about it is that a guy who's on top of the world, who seems to have everything, great family, a legacy, Super Bowl, still feels so much pressure and the need to cheat.

-See, it's a it's concluded now that he cheated, it's not even they're not even considering that he didn't cheat.
+They're not even considering that he didn't cheat.

-It's and this is a circumstantial case.
+And this is a circumstantial case.

 I mean, the report says they can't prove anything.